google-research-datasets/Taskmaster/TM-2-2020/README.md

 Each utterance has the following fields:
 * __index:__ A 0-based index indicating the order of the utterances in the conversation.
 * __speaker:__ Either USER or ASSISTANT, indicating which role generated this utterance.
 * __text:__ The raw text of the utterance.
-In case of self dialogs, this is written by the crowdsourced worker.
-In case of the WOz dialogs, 'ASSISTANT' turns are written and 'USER' turns are transcribed from the spoken recordings of crowdsourced workers.
+'ASSISTANT' turns are originally written (then played to the user via TTS) and 'USER' turns are transcribed from the spoken recordings of crowdsourced workers.
 * __segments:__ An array of various text spans with semantic annotations.

 Each segment has the following fields: